 At a Glance

-You walk into an appliance store and see 100 different gas ranges.
-They range in price from $500-$15,000.
+You walk into an appliance store and see 100 different gas ranges priced between $600-$125,000.

-How to Buy a Gas Range
+How to Buy a Gas Range: The Definitive Guide

-Ranges start at 20-inches wide, then 24-inch, 30-inch is by far the most popular, 36-inch is mostly pro and some high-end regular ranges, with 48-inch and 60-inch being larger, more expensive professional ranges.
+Thirty-six inch ranges are mostly professional and some high-end regular ranges, with the 48-inch and 60-inch being larger, more expensive professional ranges.

 20-inch and 24-inch Ranges